glycerine/fib_bench/README.md

 Results ordered from fastest to slowest.

-Conversely, ordered from the least amount of runtime flexibility to the most (Dart even has hot code reload).
+Conversely, ordered from the least amount of runtime flexibility to the most (Dart bytecode bulid even has hot code reload).

 # Zig
 ~~~